goochjs/goochjs.github.io/_posts/2013-09-15-greensand-ridge.md

 - *Walking time*: x.0 hrs
 - *Difficulty*: Easy

-The last day is a simple countryside stroll from Sandy into Gamlingay.
+The last day was a simple countryside stroll from Sandy into Gamlingay.

 [The Greensand Ridge]: http://greensandtrust.org/GreensandRidge.html